rossnelson/netflix4r/README.md

-flix4r
+netflix4r
 ==========

 a ruby client for the NetFlix API

-Based on the "RESTful" resources provided by the NetFlix API, flix4r provides a clean, if _very_ incomplete, set of models for accessing NetFlixs' (sp?) resources.
+Based on the "RESTful" resources provided by the NetFlix API, flix4r provides a clean, if _very_ incomplete, set of models for accessing NetFlix' resources.

 Credentials
 ===========

-You must add your netflix credentials to flix4r/lib/oauth.yml.
+You must add your netflix credentials to flix4r/lib/credentials.yml.
 You can get credentials from http://developer.netflix.com/.

 Example
 ==========